Sample inclusion and exclusion criteria:

 The total number of markers that passed all filters was 389,869.

 e.
 Multimarker analysis

 An additional 169,482 specified multi-marker tests were defined based on HapMap genotype data as per de Bakker et al and Pe’er et al (CITE NG PAPERS).
 These tests were performed on all data, bringing the total number of markers tested for association to 559,351.

 2. Summary of association analyses

-c.
-Distributions to evaluate P-value excess.
-For each trait, we tabulated the number of SNPs that exceeded the specified P-value for T2D and after genomic control for quantitative traits.
-We noted that (1) for a bulk of the distribution for all traits (P-values between 0.5 – 0.1), the distribution of P-values are consistent with expectations under the null, and 2) for many traits, notably those related to circulating cholesterol levels, we observed a slight excess of P-values in the tail (P < 0.01) relative to the null.
-To quantify the significance of this excess, we constructed 1000 data sets where the T2D or quantitative trait phenotype was randomized (either within a sibship in the case of relatives, or within matched clusters for T2D and across unrelated samples for other traits), tested for association at all SNPs, and calculated the number of SNPs in the permuted data set that exceeded the given P-value threshold.
-Assuming that counts for a given P-value threshold were distributed normally, we standardized the resulting distribution of counts and calculated Z-scores for the observed count compared to the permuted mean and standard deviation of counts for each trait, and highlighted in bold those bins where the count is higher than expected by chance (P < 0.05).
-For simplicity, we present the mean counts for apolipoprotein A-I association after permutation, though we note that these expected values are stable across different quantitative trait association analyses (data not shown).
+For each trait, we tabulated the number of SNPs that exceeded the specified p value after genomic control.
+We noted that 1) for a bulk of the distribution for all traits (p-values between 0.5 – 0.1), the distribution of p values are consistent with expectations, and 2) for many traits, notably those related to circulating cholesterol levels, we observed a slight excess of p-values in the tail (p < 0.01) relative to the null.
+To quantify the significance of this excess, we constructed 1000 data sets where the quantitative trait phenotype was randomized (either within a sibship in the case of relatives, or across unrelated samples), tested for association at all SNPs, and calculated the number of SNPs in the permuted data set that exceeded the given p-value threshold after genomic control.
+Assuming that counts for a given p value threshold were distributed normally, we standardized the resulting distribution of counts and calculated Z-scores for the observed count compared to the permuted mean and standard deviation of counts for each trait, and highlighted in bold those bins where the count is higher than expected by chance (p < 0.05).
+For simplicity, we present the mean number counts for APOA1 after permutation, though we note that these expected values are stable across different QTL phenotype values (data not shown).